Jot-codes/dots-hyphens-hashes/gitHubPages.md

 layout: default
 ---

-# New page
+# Creating Git Hub Pages for Dummies

-Do you need to print a pdf but you run out of a black ink in your printer?
+[THIS IS TEMPORARY CONTENT AND WILL BE DELETED SOON Do you need to print a pdf but you run out of a black ink in your printer?
 Don't worry, you can change a pfd's font with few steps.

 ### Downloading and Installing GIMP2